wassname/scrape_r_rational/data/cache2/baujic.md

 ### Comments:

-> **u/ViceroyChobani** [+5]  *Reserve Pigeon Army**
+> **u/ViceroyChobani** [+6]  *Reserve Pigeon Army* (4 hours later)
 >
 > Description copied from the RoyalRoad fiction page:
+>
 > “A rebellion in the Pantheon of his father thrusted a young deity in a world he doesn't fully understand Despite never having visited the mortal lands before and finding those powerless creatures really strange he must try to develop and protect a civilization and a cult of his own or he will die forgotten with no chance of ever enacting his revenge on the rebels.”
+>
 > Please include a description in the future when posting fictions, if you could?
+>
 > Thanks!

+> **u/sambelulek** [-3]  *Ulquaan Ibasa Liquor Smuggler* (14 hours later)
 >

-> **u/sambelulek** [-4]  *Ulquaan Ibasa Liquor Smuggler**
->
 > I downvote not because I don't like it.
 I downvote because it's only a prologue.
->

 ---